Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Because of their drive to design a washable filter, Honeywell invented a new filter that allows the air purifier to save energy and reduce the product’s noise level.
 It works similarly to an ionizer, charging larger particles before trapping them.
 The filter can then be washed, unlike other filter types.
 In addition, the reduced power consumption enables higher energy ratings while still giving the desired air quality at various speeds.

 HEPA-based air purifiers typically require filter replacements about once a year, though the frequency depends on several factors, including particulate matter concentrations in your house.
-To be HEPA certified, the Department of Energy requires that this type of filter catches 99.97% of airborne particles 0.3 microns in size or larger.
+The Department of Energy requires that this type of filter catches 99.97% of airborne particles 0.3 microns in size or larger to be HEPA certified.
 As a result, some HEPA-type filters have become available that do not meet the quality and performance standards required for certification.
 Additionally, HEPA filters do not produce harmful ozone as IFD models do.

 An activated carbon filter, sometimes referred to as an activated charcoal filter, is a disposable filter that features the ability to eliminate household odors and volatile organic compounds from gases.
 Although these types of filters have a washable version, many air purifiers still utilize the disposable air filter version.
 Although these are not HEPA-grade filters, they target particulate matter within a designated space that HEPA-based air purifiers cannot catch.